Orange Scott: Ministry

-In 1843, Rev. Scott organized what he called "a new anti-slavery, anti-intemperance, anti-every-thing wrong, church organization" named the Wesleyan Methodist Connexion.
+Following his personal conversion to Christ at the age of 20, Orange Scott began serving as a circuit rider for the Methodist Episcopal Church.
+In 1834, he published an abolitionist treatise, arguing that the institution of slavery was a moral evil and should be wholly rejected by the Church.

 Despite public opinion, Rev. Scott insisted: "...though public opinion commanded Mr. Wesley to desist through the medium of mobs, still he stood it out!
 Shame on his compromising sons!
 The Methodists in all parts of the United States have braved, and, finally, to a considerable extent, changed public opinion.
 Every man's hand has been against us, and yet we have stood firm.But now comes up the new doctrine of compromise!
 Let it be banished from the breast of every patriot, philanthropist, and Christian.The advocates of temperance have braved and changed public opinion.
 The same may be said of Wilberforce, and the English abolitionists.
 And with all these examples before us, shall we succumb to an unholy public opinion, founded in the love of gain!
 Shall we turn our backs upon the cause of suffering humanity, because public opinion frowns upon us?
 No!
 Never!!"

 Rev. Scott: "I assumed the position that the principle of slavery—-the principle which justifies holding and treating the human species as property, is morally wrong—-or, in other words, that it is a sin.
 The principle, I contended, aside from all circumstances, is evil, ONLY EVIL, and that CONTINUALLY!
 I said, no hand could sanctify it—-no circumstances could change it from bad to good.
 It was a reprobate—-too bad to be converted—-not subject to the law of God, neither indeed could be.
 I admitted that circumstances might palliate, and circumstances might aggravate, but no circumstances could justify the principle."

 "He who has made of one blood, all nations of men to dwell on the earth' [Acts 17:26] must look with disapprobation upon such a system of complicated wrongs, as American slavery... abolition is from above (of which I have no more doubt than of the truth of Christianity)..."

+Along with three others, Orange Scott published in 1843 in the True Wesleyan (a periodical founded by him and Jotham Horton), an announcement to hold A Wesleyan Anti-Slavery Convention at the Methodist church in Andover, Massachusetts with the purpose of planning the formation of a separate denomination "free from Episcopacy and Slavery".
+Orange Scott was elected to preside over the Utica Convention, which would organize the Wesleyan Methodist Church.
+Rev. Scott called it "a new anti-slavery, anti-intemperance, anti-every-thing wrong, church organization".